timeplus-io/timeplus-native-jdbc/docs/dev/contribute.md

 When adding new features or configuration options, they must be documented accordingly in the Documents.
 The same applies when changing existing behaviors, e.g. type mappings, removing options etc.

-The documentation is written using Markdown and can be found in the ClickHouse-Native-JDBC [source code repository](https://github.com/housepower/ClickHouse-Native-JDBC/docs).
+The documentation is written using Markdown and can be found in the timeplus-native-jdbc [source code repository](https://github.com/timeplus-io/timeplus-native-jdbc/docs).
 Any documentation update should be part of the pull request you submit for the code change.

 The documentation will be published on the website when PR merged into master branch.